Noah-Iovanni-Lorenzo-Diaz/Music/README.md

 # Music
-Testing music playing in C++, works in any? windows device, prob will turn it into something bigger Things to implement:
+Testing music playing in C++, works in any? windows device, prob will turn it into something bigger <br>
+Things to implement:
 > - A time bar
 > - A GUI